mecondev/node_editor/docs/2025_12_11_implementation_plan.md

 ## Recommendation

-We've completed **~98%** of the core plan plus all extended nodes.
+We've completed **100%** of the core plan + all extended node categories.
 The codebase is now:
 - ✅ Clean (zero errors, no dead code)
 - ✅ Functional (all apps work)
 - ✅ Properly structured (new module layout)